 The good news is that our brains are plastic and although old patterns of reacting may be long entrenched, change can and does happen.
 You are formed in relationships and in a similar way you can use a relationship with another to re-form.
 Learning how to manage our emotions, rather than be managed by them, takes practice.
 To build new neural pathways takes many repetitions, just as it does to build up a muscle.
 This is why psychotherapy can rarely be concluded early if our initial problem began in a pre-verbal stage of our development.

 To get our emotions to work for us, rather than us being a slave to them, means getting into the habit of self-observation.
-If we can retain a part of ourselves to watch what is going on firstly we can get a better handle about what our process actually is - it’s really hard to change direction unless you know which direction you are facing in the first place.
-And, secondly, being able to serve-observe means allowing us time to chose what action to take rather than having the usual automatic response, which may not be working for us.
+If we can retain a part of ourselves to watch what is going on, firstly we can get a better handle about what our process actually is - it’s really hard to change direction unless you know which direction you are facing in the first place.
+And, secondly, being able to serve-observe means allowing us time to choose what action to take rather than having the usual automatic response, which may not be working for us.

 These are the types of skills a therapist is practiced in helping people with, as well as being able to listen.
 However the most powerful healing intervention is, I believe, being listened to, and taken seriously.
 Over time you absorb it, like an infant absorbs the type 3 response (see above) and when you have internalised someone you have learnt to trust, responding to you in this calm, accepting way, it is easier to accept and soothe more of yourself.